ungoodblog/ungoodblog.github.io/_posts/2020-05-26-Fuzzing-Like-A-Caveman-3.md

 [>] Fuzzing completed, exiting...
 ```

 So out of 1 million iterations, we got 88 crashes.
 So on about %.0088 of our iterations, we met the criteria to pass check 1 and hit the vulnerable function.
-Let's double check our crash to make sure there's no error in any of our code (I fuzzed the vulnerable program with all checks enabled in QEMU mode (to simulate not having source code) with AFL for 14 hours and wasn't able to crash the program so I hope there are no bugs I don't know about 😬).
+Let's double check our crash to make sure there's no error in any of our code (I fuzzed the vulnerable program with all checks enabled in QEMU mode (to simulate not having source code) with AFL for 14 hours and wasn't able to crash the program so I hope there are no bugs that I don't know about 😬).
 ```
 h0mbre@pwn:~/fuzzing/ccrashes$ vuln 998636.11
 [>] Analyzing file: 998636.11.